Encapsulation in Java | Data Encapsulation in Java

 4. It protects the data from unauthorized access i.e. provides security.

-5. Since it keeps data and methods grouped together, it becomes easy to manage and maintain the code.
+5. Since it groups data and methods together, it makes the code easier to manage and maintain.

 6. It helps in code enhancement, in future if we want to change the implementation part of any method, we can do it easily, without modifying any other method.

-1. The length of the code increases because the validation code has to be implemented everywhere, such as implementing PIN, id, password for authentication.
+1. The length of the code increases because validation code has to be implemented at many places.